-Anglo-Saxon name.
-It comes from when a family lived in Hallam, a place name found in Yorkshire and Derbyshire.
-In Yorkshire, Hallam is found in the South Riding.
-Further research revealed that the name is derived from the Old Scandinavian word hallr, or from the Old English word hall, both of which meant "stony."
-The place name meant "the stony place, the place at the rocks."
 In Derbyshire there is a place called West Hallam and another called Kirk Hallam.
 These names are derived from the Old English word halh, which meant "remote nook of land."
 Kirk in the Old English meat "church;" the name as a whole would be "church in a remote place," while West Hallam was a "remote place in the west."

 Early Origins of the Holen family

-The surname Holen was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to the 8th century when it was first listed as Hallingas.
+The surname Holen was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to Saxon times in the 8th century when it was first listed as Hallingas.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."
+By the time of the Domesday Book of 1086, the place name was known as Hallinges, and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."

 Early History of the Holen family

-Another 324 words (23 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Holen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holen research.
+Another 91 words (6 lines of text) covering the years 1250, 1417, 1403, 1405, 1360, 1370, 1537, 1537 and 1537 are included under the topic Early Holen History in all our PDF Extended History products and printed products wherever possible.

 Holen Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Holen were recorded, including Hallam, Halam, Hallum and others.

 Early Notables of the Holen family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Holen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) are included under the topic Early Holen Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Holen family emigrate to North America: